Arthgyaan

 Where to invest?

 For most investors, this is the most critical question.
-It is a variation of finding the ‘best’ of everything: the best mutual fund, PMS service, insurance policy etc. However, suppose you have followed the process until now.
-In that case, you will realise that coming to this stage, at the very end of the goal-based investing strategy.
+It is a variation of finding the ‘best’ of everything: the best mutual fund, PMS service, insurance policy, etc. However, if you have followed the process until now, you will realise that coming to this stage is the very end of the goal-based investing strategy.

 We will keep this simple with some typical investments that the family can follow and should be sufficient for their purpose.